pflanze/copycat/README.md

 instructions there then running `make gambit`.

 `rlwrap` is required by the `copycat-repl` script to provide better line editing and history functionality.
+The copycat-turtle library needs xmllint, and, when the DISPLAY env var is set (X windows), eog (Eye of Gnome).
+Install those on Debian systems via:

+    apt-get install rlwrap libxml2-utils eog

 ### Build